 The Slayer Pro 4X4 can be upgraded with the RX Power Pack NiMH rechargeable receiver battery (part #3036).
 This battery eliminates the 4-cell battery holder and the need to replace alkaline batteries.
-Traxxas recommends the EZ-Peak Plus Charger (part #2970) or the EZ-Peak Dual Charger (part #2972) for recharging the battery.
+Traxxas recommends the EZ-Peak Plus Charger (part #2933) for recharging the battery.